Hidden Sugar: Year Three Wrap-Up

 - "We were already a really healthy family but this just helped us be even healthier.
 We went from watering down juice with 1/3 water to 1/2 or even 2/3 water and drank even more regular water.
 It definitely showed in our energy levels." - Jordan Bacon, Arvada

 This summer, swap your lemonade for water with fresh lemon slices and check drink labels for hidden sugar!
-More information on year three accomplishments.
+Access more information on Year Three Accomplishments (PDF).